 New to the SNES Mini, however, is the ability to rewind save states by up to 45 seconds.
 You do this by selecting a save state and hitting the 'X' button, and you can then scroll back through your gameplay to pick a moment to retake control.

 Yes, you could absolutely use this feature to cheat your way through the harder games included on the console, but we'd be much more inclined to make use of it if we suddenly died at the end of an otherwise flawless run of a level in Contra III.

 With saves often being much less convenient in these older games, the rewind feature ends up being a bit of a lifesaver.
-On one occasion we were having so much fun in Super Metroid that we forgot to save for almost half an hour – being able to quickly rewind the game after death was far preferable to playing through the entire section again.
+On one occasion we were having so much fun in Super Metroid that we forgot to save for almost half an hour – and being able to quickly rewind the game after death was far preferable to playing through the entire section again.

 Yes, it's cheating, but you're free to not use it if it bothers you.

-With a library of just 20 games Nintendo is inevitably going to leave a few people disappointed (cough, Chrono Trigger fans, cough), but for our money we think the SNES Classic Mini has more or less every game on it that you’d bring up in a conversation about how great the old console was.
+With a starting library of just 20 games Nintendo is inevitably going to leave a few people disappointed (cough, Chrono Trigger fans, cough), but for our money we think the SNES Classic Mini has more or less every game on it that you'd bring up in a conversation about how great the old console was.

 What's surprising is how well many of the games have aged.
 Super Metroid might be a 2D, 16-bit title, but it could easily be released today as a retro-styled indie title and you wouldn't bat an eyelid.
 It's tight, it's polished, and it's just as easy to understand and play today as it was over 25 years ago when it was first released.

 The Legend of Zelda: A Link to the Past continues to look absolutely incredible, with the level of artistry that goes into something as simple as Link's animation wondrous to behold.
 There's a reason why people continue to claim this is the best Zelda game, and the result is its utterly timeless appeal.